Bohr model of Silicon atom - How to draw Silicon(Si) Bohr-Rutherford diagram?

-Bohr’s diagram of Silicon has three electron shells (K, L, and M), the inner shell is K-shell and the outermost shell is M-shell.
+Bohr’s diagram of Silicon has three electron shells (K, L, and M), the inner shell is the K-shell and the outermost shell is M-shell.

-Hence, the electrons found in the M-shell of the Silicon atom are its valence electrons because it is the outermost shell that also called the valence shell.
+Hence, the electrons found in the M-shell of the Silicon atom are its valence electrons because it is the outermost shell also called the valence shell.

 The M-shell or outer shell of the Silicon Bohr model contains 4 electrons, therefore, the number of the valence electrons in the Silicon atom is also 4.